 You have the option of deducting sales taxes or state income taxes off your federal income tax.
 In a state that doesn’t have its own income tax, this can be a big money saver.
 Even if you paid state taxes, the sales tax break might be a better deal if you made a big purchase like an engagement ring or a car.
 You have to itemize to take the deduction, but the IRS provides tables to use as a guide.

 2. Health insurance premiums

 Medical expenses can blow any budget, and the IRS is sympathetic to the cost of insurance premiums—at least in some cases.
-Deductible medical expenses have to exceed 7.5 percent of your adjusted gross income to be claimed as an itemized deduction for tax years 2017 and 2018.
+Deductible medical expenses have to exceed 7.5 percent of your adjusted gross income (AGI) to be claimed as an itemized deduction for tax years 2017 and 2018.
+After 2018, the threshold increases to 10 percent of AGI.
 However, if you’re self-employed and responsible for your own health insurance coverage, you might be able to deduct 100 percent of your premium cost.
 That gets taken off your adjusted gross income rather than as an itemized deduction.

 3. Tax savings for teacher

 It’s the rare teacher who doesn’t have to reach into her own pocket every now and then to purchase items needed for the classroom.
 While it may sometimes seem like nobody appreciates that largesse, the IRS does.
 It allows qualified K-12 educators to deduct up to $250 for materials.
 That gets subtracted from your income, so you can take advantage of it even if you don’t itemize.

 4. Charitable gifts